cerner/terra-toolkit/scripts/aggregate-themes/README.md

 The `scoped` option accepts an array of theme names to aggregate.
 Only the `scoped-theme.scss` files will be aggregated.

 ## Getting Started - Generate Root and Scoped Themes
-Alternatively, an opt-in feature exists to generate root and scoped themes, then output a single `aggregated-themes.js` file within the `generatedThemes` directory.
-Once activated, theme aggregation searches files following the namespace `*theme-variables`, then generates root or scoped theme files.
+Alternatively, generate root and scoped themes, then output a single `aggregated-themes.js` file within the `generatedThemes` directory.

+When activated, theme aggregation searches files following the namespace `*theme-variables`, then generates root or scoped theme files.
 These generated file(s) output to the `generatedThemes` directory and are imported into `aggregated-themes.js`.

 ```txt
 project